knosmos/brownian/posts/may-the-best-duelist-win/index.md

 <!--TEASER_END-->

-Marius, Seventh Lord of Wiltingshire has a reputation for dramatic entrances.
+Marius, Seventh Lord of Wiltingshire, has a reputation for dramatic entrances.
 From his robe he draws a thin ebony rod, delusive in its apparent fragility, hiding the formless power coursing through its wooden fibers.
 The wind herself seems to recoil.

 This was not what I expected when he suggested that the matter be “settled out of court.”